-How to Write an Amazing Personal Statement
+How to Write an Amazing Personal Statement (Includes Examples!)

 The personal statement.
 It’s one of the most important parts of the entire college application process.
 This essay is the perfect opportunity to show admissions officers who you are and what makes you stand out from the crowd.
 But writing a good personal statement isn’t exactly easy.
 That’s why we’ve put together the ultimate guide on how to nail your personal statement, complete with example essays.
 Each essay was reviewed and commented upon by admissions expert Bill Jack.
 Let’s dive in!

 Related: How to write an essay about yourself

 A personal statement is a special type of essay that’s required when you’re applying to colleges and scholarship programs.
 In this essay, you’re expected to share something about who you are and what you bring to the table.
 Think of it as a chance to reveal a side of yourself not found in the rest of your application.
 Personal statements are typically around 400 – 600 words in length.

 Pretty much anything, as long as it’s about you.
 While this is liberating in the sense that your writing options are nearly unlimited, it’s also overwhelming for the same reason.
 The good news is that you’ll probably be responding to a specific prompt.
 Chances are you’re applying to a school that uses the Common App, which means you’ll have seven prompts to choose from.
 Reviewing these prompts can help generate some ideas, but so can asking yourself meaningful questions.